-Dianne Dobbs’ ‘96, MBA ‘98, successful career in public service and advocacy was acknowledged by Governor Brown when he appointed her as a Commissioner to the Board of Parole Hearings.
+Dianne Dobbs’ ‘96, MBA ‘98, successful career in public service and advocacy led to her appointment to Commissioner to the Board of Parole Hearings by Governor Brown.

 Dobbs was driven to make a strong public impact from a young age.
 Her family immigrated to the US from Jamaica to escape political upheaval, and she watched her parents work hard to build a better life for their family.

 Though she was intent on going to college, she made an impulsive decision in her second year at college to drop out and join the Army.
 The army brought her to California, where she was stationed as a secretary at the Presidio army base.
 She met her former husband and moved to Louisiana, Texas, and Germany before settling down in Oakland.

 Dobbs worked in various administrative and secretarial roles in the Bay Area until she realized she could only move up so far without a degree.
 It was time to go back to school.
 She enrolled in the weekend business program at HNU and earned both her bachelor’s degree and an MBA.